luiscoco/Aspire-Microservice-PostgreSQL-WithMigrationsToDatabase/README.md

 This code defines an extension method in C# that applies database migrations for an ASP.NET Core application using Entity Framework Core with a PostgreSQL database.

+This method is typically called during application startup to ensure the database schema is up to date with the latest migrations, improving reliability by handling transient connectivity issues automatically

 ```csharp
 using AspirePostgreSQL.Database;
 using Microsoft.EntityFrameworkCore;